 Ike: Album came out in late 2012, but whatever?

 Joel: Absolutely.
 Between the “Control” verse, the BET cypher, and how big the album got… this dude OWNED hip hop in 2013.
-Which is saying something, considering Jay-Z and Kanye came out with albums whose very names demanded to be perceived as landmarks, Drake and J. Cole put out awesome records, and the amazing Action Bronson became a human being people are aware of.
+Which is saying something, considering Jay-Z and Kanye came out with albums whose very names demanded to be perceived as landmarks and Drake and J. Cole put out awesome records.
 Kendrick tops all of those, and it’s not close.